growdigital/growdigital.org/src/posts/why-css-in-js.md

 It’s easy – there are **base styles** (variables, unclassed HTML elements), **objects** (prefixed with `o-`, cosmetic-free abstractions), **components** (discrete blocks of UI) and **utilties** (high specificity, very explicit helper classes).

-And then, Ethan’s words came back to me
+And then, Ethan’s words came back to me…

 > …artifacts that ultimately live in a broader organizational context

 ## Me: CSS developer / You: JS developer

-More from [Joel](https://mobile.twitter.com/jhooks/) about the CSS they use at [egghead.io](https://egghead.io/)

-> We use Tachyons, lightweight global stylesheets, and inline element specific emotion.
+[Brad Traversy](http://traversymedia.com/) has an excellent [Modern JavaScript From The Beginning](http://traversymedia.com/#courses) course,

 The light bulb moment 💡.
 This is pretty much the same as “Modular CSS” but with less cognitive overhead:
 * [Tachyons](http://tachyons.io/) is a ready-rolled CSS kit, a super-lightweight CSS framework